How to Use CSS Minifier Tool

 CSS Minification and Website Speed

-Website speed is one of the most important factors in user retention.
-A CSS Minifier will reduce the size of your CSS files, which overall will help to make your website load faster, this is particularly important for mobile users who may have a slower connection, and by minifying your CSS, you'll ensure that your site works well across all devices.
+It's no secret that site speed is the tops when it comes to user retention.
+A CSS Minifier will compress your CSS files and this will generally result in your website loading faster, something that is crucial for mobile users with slower connections and by minifying your CSS you ensure that your site will work well in all devices.

-To get the most from your CSS Minifier, there are some best practices to think about:
+When using your CSS Minifier, there are a few best practices to consider:

-- Keep a Backup: Keep a copy of your original CSS before minifying, so you can make changes easily in the future if need be.
+- Backup: Keep a backup of your original CSS, before you minifying so that you can make the changes again as per your need in future.

 FAQs